-The EDD may assess a penalty of $24 for each failure to comply within the required time frames or a penalty of $490 may be assessed if the failure to report independent contractor information is the result of conspiracy between the service-recipient and service-provider not to supply the required report or to supply a false or incomplete report, a penalty of $490 may be charged.
+A service-recipient may be charged a penalty of $24 for each failure to report within the required time frame, unless the failure is due to good cause.
+If the failure to report is an intentional agreement between the service-recipient and service-provider to not supply the required information or to supply a false or incomplete report, a penalty of $490 may be charged.

 - Does business in California.

 - Derives trade or business income from sources within California.